[a.k.a. Black Pine]

 • Austrian Pine Sizes and Availability:

---- Austrian Pine transplants [discontinued in this size]
+--- Austrian Pine transplants [discontinued due to bulky size]

 • Comparable alternative species: Eastern White Pine, Ponderosa Pine, and Red Pine.
 Confused about species?
 Check out our Evergreen Tree Buyers Guide